invertase/nx-dart/README.md

+[`@nx-dart/nx-dart`](./packages/nx-dart) is a [Nx](https://nx.dev/) plugin, that
-`@nx-dart` adds support for Dart and Flutter to [Nx](https://nx.dev/) workspaces.
+adds support for developing Dart and Flutter packages in a Nx workspace.

-This monorepo is a collection of packages that are used to build the `@nx-dart` project.
+This is the monorepo for the `nx-dart` project, which contains the plugin an supporting packages.

+# Development

+See the [contributing guide](./CONTRIBUTING.md) for more information.